 5. WWF Guidelines: Prevention of Restriction of Rights and Relocation & Resettlement of Indigenous Peoples, Tribal and Local Communities (pending approval

 6. WWF Environmental and Social Safeguards Framework (ESSF)

 7. Other relevant WWF policies and safeguards developed and communicated to WWF Network

 WWF Social Policies and Safeguards can be found at: WWF Social Policies

 Eligibility: Who can make a complaint?

 Any individual, group or community who believe it is or may be negatively affected by WWF Peru failure to follow its Social Policies and Safeguards in the design or implementation of a WWF Peru project activity is considered an “Affected Party”.
 Any Affected Party may file a complaint.
 Representatives filing a complaint on behalf of an Affected Party must provide concrete evidence of authority to represent them.

 Given that this project complaints resolution process is oriented towards direct dialogue and engagement among all parties, anonymous complaints will not be considered, although complainants can request confidentiality.
 There is a risk that confidentiality may limit efforts to resolve complaints, and complainants will be informed if confidentiality is impending the process.

 Complaints Filing Process

 The WWF Peru Complaints Resolution Process is overseen by a team in WWF Peru office.
-Complaints should be directed to the WWF Mesoamerica Complaints Team by any of the following means.
+Complaints should be directed to the WWF Peru Complaints Team by any of the following means.